balningau/gimste/README.md

 Questions?
 ----------

-Any questions should be directed to the community on Freenode IRC.
-You can connect by visting http://webchat.freenode.net and `/join`ing the `#lojban` channel.
+Any questions for this project should be directed to the community on Freenode IRC.
+You can connect by visting http://webchat.freenode.net and `/join`ing the `#balningau` channel.
+You can also `/join` the `#lojban` channel for general lojban discussion.